-At Maryland, I am a affiliate faculty member of the HCI Lab (HCIL) and a Senior Fellow with the Center for the Advanced Study of Communities and Information (CASCI).
-I am also affiliated with the Maryland Cybersecurity Center (MC2) on campus.
+At Maryland, I am a affiliate faculty member of the HCI Lab (HCIL) and, as of fall 2016, am the Assistant Director of the Lab.
+I am also the Director of the Center for the Advanced Study of Communities and Information (CASCI) and am affiliated with the Maryland Cybersecurity Center (MC2) on campus.
+Finally, I head the Privacy+Security Internet Research Lab at Maryland and collaborate with a number of faculty and students across campus.

 If you are a student interested in applying to Maryland’s iSchool for your PhD studies and are interested in working with me, or if you are a journalist researching an article and would like to speak with me, the best way to reach me is through email at jvitak[at]umd.edu.
 I’m especially happy to speak to the press about social media issues related to relationship/friendship practices, managing your identity online, and privacy.